Skip to main content

 Deadline: Before your next JAKIM renewal audit or surveillance inspection.
 If your current EH holds a certificate from a non-HPB provider, treat this as immediate.

 Action required: Map all certified branches.
 For each branch without a designated Eksekutif Halal, initiate the appointment process.
-Ensure each appointee completes HPB-registered training per Amendment 1.
+Ensure each appointee completes HPB-registered training per the requirement above.
 Update JKHD documentation for every affected branch.

-Deadline: Immediate — applies to all branches from 1 April 2026.
-Any JAKIM inspection at a branch without a formally designated EH exposes you to a major NCR today.
+Deadline: Immediate.
+Any JAKIM inspection at a branch without a formally designated EH exposes you to a BESAR (Major) NCR today.

-Two specific timelines are now codified in the amended framework:
+Two specific timelines apply under MHMS 2020 Section 5(8) and are reaffirmed in the amended MPPHM:

-The 3-month onboarding requirement closes a gap that frequently generated NCRs (Laporan Ketidakakuran) in JAKIM audits: staff assigned to Halal Control Points (HCPs — Titik Kawalan Halal) before completing documented training.
-The 3-year refresh cycle establishes a defined cadence that auditors will now check against training records systematically.
+The 3-month onboarding requirement closes a gap that frequently generates NCRs (Laporan Ketidakakuran) in JAKIM audits: staff assigned to Halal Control Points (HCPs) before completing documented training.
+The 3-year refresh cycle establishes a defined cadence that auditors check against training records systematically.

 Action required: Establish a training tracking register that records appointment date and training completion date for all halal-sensitive roles.
 Set calendar-based refresh reminders at the 3-year mark for all current processing staff.
 Identify any staff hired within the last 3 months who have not yet completed documented halal training.